 If you're planning to host a Holiday party, here are a few ideas to help things be easier on you as a host:

-- Set up a drinks station so you don’t have to serve for everyone - I have some more tips about that alongside my cranberry sangria recipe.
+- Set up a drinks station so you don't have to serve for everyone - I have some more tips about that alongside my cranberry sangria recipe.

 - If you're in a cold location, like me, think about having a warm drink to beat the cold such as spiked mulled apple cider, mulled wine or try my warm cranberry cocktail or warm pomegranate punch.

-- A few different dishes such as appetizers are often easier than serving a meal – that way guests can take as much or as little as they like and choose what they like or don’t.
+- Buffet-style appetizers are often easier than serving a meal - that way guests can take as much or as little as they like and choose what they like or don't.

 - Try to find out if you have any allergies or dietary requirements to accommodate and make food accordingly.
 For me, this is another reason to do a few different dishes, so some will work for different needs but you can still have other things that work for others.
 Just because there is one vegetarian doesn't to mean that meat should be off the menu for all, unless it makes sense.

-You get the idea – why not play around with what you put in there and have fun!
-Then come back Sunday (posts now all live!) and get some more delicious Holiday party ideas – see all the tasty recipes below:
+You get the idea - why not play around with what you put in there and have fun!
+Plus there are lots more delicious Holiday party ideas below:

 - 3 Ingredient Citrus Salad by Wholistic Woman